preciofishbone/OmniaDocs/release-notes/28.0.0/index.rst

 Change portal display Language
 ************************************************
 Its now possible to see the page content, current and mega menu in a other available languages.
-Users can choose what language to see the portal in the Omnia Header.
+Users can choose which language to render the portal content in via the Omnia Header.

 .. image:: portal-lang.png